royc0003/Untitled-Space-Game/README.md

 <img src="/images/initial/stage4/Stage 4 Storyboard.png" height="20%" width="50%"/>\

 ## Design Decisions Based on Levels
+Curious to know more about why they've implemented `Untitled Space Game` in such a manner?\
+Let's hear directly from the developers of the `Untitled Space Game`.\
 **Warning**: _long story ahead_

 ### Level 1: Puzzle Platformer
 The level’s design has to follow the narrative where the player initially gets abducted, and then tries to escape from where the player is being kept.
 Similar to how one would act in an unfamiliar environment, the player has to figure out the mechanics of each sub level while trying to progress through the hideout.
 However, the game has to be somewhat intuitive, otherwise it risks being an unenjoyable experience.
 Several key design decisions were made in lieu of that, such as colour coding/matching of several objects into 1 colour, having uncrossable platforms (bridges) be noticeably higher than normal platforms, making the exit to each sub level more prominent by elevating them to a higher level, etc.